At a Glance

 Cost per unit

 Administrative Services Credential

-The Preliminary Administrative Services Credential or Internship Credential (PASC), Tier I program prepares candidates for administrative responsibilities in a variety of educational settings and contexts.
+The Preliminary Administrative Services Credential or Internship Credential (PASC) program prepares candidates for administrative responsibilities in a variety of educational settings and contexts.
 Prospective administrators gain a strong conceptual knowledge of how students learn and the leadership and management actions necessary to support student learning through examining best leadership practices and school policies.
 Embedded field experiences allow candidates to engage in hands-on learning, applying the knowledge and skills from their courses to their school environment.

 - If you have your master's degree, serve as an administrator while completing your credential through the internship credential program.

 - Progressing through the program with the same group of peers allows you to collaborate with others actively working in school administration.

 - Learn from expert faculty with years of experience, many actively working in school administration.

 - Benefit from a program grounded in a Christian worldview that emphasizes an ethical approach and cultural sensitivity.

 Learn more about the program and our faculty.

 Azusa Pacific University receives accreditation from the Western Association of Schools and Colleges (WASC).
 In addition, the School of Education receives accreditation from the National Council for Accreditation of Teacher Education (NCATE), making APU one of only three private schools in California with this distinction.
 Further, our credential programs are accredited by California’s Commission on Teacher Credentialing (CTC).
 Our Master of Arts in Education: Educational Psychology Program is also accredited by the National Association of School Psychologists (NASP).
 These notable accreditations set APU graduates apart from other candidates and ensure your degree will be recognized throughout the United States and internationally.